Writing as Spiritual Practice

 Each Sunday the topic for the worship services will relate to that month’s theme, not as a series, but just another angle on a subject to deepen the exploration of that particular theme.
 The suggested prompts for Writing as Spiritual Practice assignments will follow the monthly worship themes.

-The theme for June 4 is “Adventure.”
+The theme for July is “Roots & Wings.”